sdlowrey/auto-ec2/README.md

 # Automated EC2 Load Management

+_Update 2015: Use Hashicorp's Terraform.
+It's much more capable._

 This is a small set of simple Linux command line tools that control the launching, tagging, and termination of EC2 instances.